 9. Apricot Trees

 Apricot trees are small, neat trees that can grow successfully amongst rocks.
 They have rounded leaves and are attractive.
 They’re also prized for their deliciously and abundant fruit!
+Try growing them seed for extra hardy plants.

 10. Olive Trees